RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 - You cannot use URLs in the outbound rules of a security group.

+- Can only use IP and ports

+- **All inbound traffic is blocked by default**

+  22 = SSH (Secure Shell) - log into a Linux instance

+  21 = FTP (File Transfer Protocol) – upload files into a file share

+   22 = SFTP (Secure File Transfer Protocol) – upload files using SSH

+   80 = HTTP – access unsecured websites

+   443 = HTTPS – access secured websites

+   3389 = RDP (Remote Desktop Protocol) – log into a Windows instance

 ## Security / Access / Restriction

 - IAM role